Faith Loves Company

 The Hidden Costs of People Pleasing

-People pleasing doesn’t just leave you feeling unappreciated and burnt out—it eats away at your authenticity and boundaries.
-As leaders, entrepreneurs, and creatives, it results in decisions driven by approval seeking.
+People pleasing doesn’t just leave you feeling unappreciated—it can eat away even further at your authenticity and boundaries.
+As leaders, entrepreneurs, and creatives, it can result in decisions driven by approval seeking rather than decisions led by values.
 Here are some other costs:

 Emotional Exhaustion

 You’re so busy pleasing everyone else that you forget to care for yourself.
-It’s exhausting and leaves you with little energy or joy.
+You feel exhausted, have little energy, and there is a lack of real joy in your life.

 Loss of Authenticity